felix-hilden/tekore/docs/src/reference/auth.rst

 It is a drop-in replacement for :class:`Credentials` but returns tokens that refresh themselves automatically.
-Access tokens can also be retrieved without instantiating :class:`Credentials` classes directly.
+Access tokens can also be retrieved without instantiating :class:`RefreshingCredentials` directly.
-For that purpose, a number of `utility functions`_ are provided.
+For that purpose, a number of `utilities`_ are provided.
+They also include other useful constructs related to authorisation.

 Expiring credentials
 --------------------